atoy40/kapton/README.md

             }
           },
           // this resultBehavior will add the mutation result (the real one as
-          // well as the fake one) to the "users" list in the store.
-It means
+          // well as the optimistic one) to the "users" list in the store.
+It
-          // dependings query will be updated.
+          // means dependings queries will be updated.
+          // This is optional.
           resultBehaviors: [
             {
               type: 'ARRAY_INSERT',
               resultPath: ['addUser'],
-              storePath: ['users'],
+              storePath: ['ROOT_QUERY', 'users'],
               where: 'APPEND',
             }
           ]